Do you buy stuff online?

 Who doesn’t want to save more money?
-Let’s start with what is this thing called ShopBack:
+Let’s start with explaining what is this thing called ShopBack:

 What is ShopBack?

-ShopBack is an online coupon company that gives you a bit of cashback only when you make online purchases through their website or app.
+ShopBack is an online cashback company that gives you a small percentage of your money back every time you make an online purchase through their website or app.
 Here’s what their website looks like:

 Here’s what the app looks like:

 How Does ShopBack Work?

 Shopback works on the concept of Affiliate Marketing.
 Well, what is that, you might ask?

 Affiliate Marketing is the process of promoting someone else’s product or service online.
-In return for a successful sale, the marketer will earn a commission.
+If the marketing effort results in a sale, the marketer will earn a commission.

-ShopBack promotes another company or brand on their website or app.
-When you click on the link to be redirected to that company’s website, (let’s say Lazada) and buy something, Lazada will know that you came from ShopBack.
+Example: ShopBack promotes other brands on their website or app.
+When you go to ShopBack and click on one of the brands advertised (let’s say Lazada) and end up buying something, Lazada will know that the sale came from ShopBack.